Michifumi's Blog

 How I added privacy‑friendly visitor statistics to a static Astro site using a tiny Node.js endpoint, SQLite, PM2, and Caddy.

-Instead of using third‑party analytics like Cloudflare, I’m running a tiny self‑hosted tracker so you can also learn how it works and replicate it.
+Instead of using third‑party analytics like Cloudflare, I’m running a tiny self‑hosted tracker and you can also learn how it works and replicate it.

 What I’ve built